industrial-data/predictor-explainer/README.md

 Optional: [PyJMP (Python for JMP (Windows only))](https://github.com/industrial-data/pyjmp) can also be installed (SHAP plots will be generated in JMP).
 If you have Mac or another Python installation, you can still run the notebook included in the folder by clicking on the button "code|examples".
-Temporary CSVs will be generated inside the 'temp'.
+Temporary CSVs will be generated inside the 'temp' folder.

 ## 2 – Example: Distillation column (continuous process)